mothgears/jsvn/README.md

-# Java Script Views Notation
+# JavaScript Views Notation
-it is a library for describing views using a combination of markup and styles
+is a library for describing views using a combination of markup and styles

 ## Features
 - Supports view inheritance
-- Prevents mixing styles between components and libraries, controls css-class dependencies
+- Prevents style mixing between components and libraries, controls css-class dependencies
-- Unifies html, css and js allowing you to mix or separate styles, markup and logic as you like
+- Unifies html, css and js
-- Unifies templates, allowing you to create templates using React, pure html or other renders
+- Unifies templates, allowing you to create templates using React, pure HTML or other renders
-- Uses pure ES2020 without transpiles as opposed to JSX
+- Uses pure ES2020 without transpiles unlike JSX

 ## Documentation
 https://jsvn.dev